AngleProtocol/angle-docs/concepts/lending.md

 ## 🔎 TL;DR

-- The protocol earn interest on the reserves it holds by lending it to other platforms.
+- The protocol earns interest on the reserves it holds by lending it to other platforms.
 - To do so, the protocol relies on strategies which decide how much and in which protocols reserves should be placed.
 - Angle is modular: there can be multiple strategies for a single collateral, each interacting with multiple platforms.
 - Strategies are what enables the protocol to offer higher yield to SLPs than what they would get by lending directly to other protocols.